astrosica/astrosica/README.md

 # Hello, I'm Jess! ✨

-I'm an Astrophysics Research Scientist excited to make an impact using data science.
+I'm an Astrophysics Research Scientist excited to impact the world using data.

 ## 👩‍💻 About Me
 🔭 Astrophysics research scientist with 8+ YOE in quantitative data-driven research and analysis <br>